iPeer Instructor Guide

 Send iPeer grades to your Canvas course

-If you will be using the evaluation outcomes as grades, you can add them to the Canvas Gradebook.
-You can either sync iPeer grades directly with Canvas (best for situations requiring less customization) or export data from iPeer to upload manually to Canvas (best for situations requiring more customization).
+If you are using the evaluation outcomes as grades, you can add them to the Canvas Gradebook.
+You can sync iPeer grades directly with Canvas, and adjust any grades as needed in the Canvas Gradebook.

 1. Log in to iPeer, and click Courses in the top navigation.